 For investors still relying on Modern Portfolio Theory6 “Pie Chart” diversification, the pain may be as great as the 30-month tech collapse.
 The normal rescue plan is for the Fed to substantially reduce interest rates.
 Ten-year Treasuries are trading at less than 1.5%.
 How much can that help?
 At the last market drop, rates were 6%.

 If you are not an advisory client whereby your portfolio is actively monitored using technical analysis, please give us a call.
 We will review your account holdings and determine what might be the best course of action for you.

-Next month, we will discuss our view of the Biden administration tax policy proposals.
+Next month, we will discuss our view of the Biden administration's tax policy proposals.

 As always, please reach out to our office, at 800-491-4508, with any questions or service needs.
 We hope you enjoy the remainder of your summer season.